 Evidence for the toxicity to vultures of NSAIDs other than diclofenac

 The common and widespread veterinary use of diclofenac in past decades was the main cause of vulture declines in South Asia.
-However, diclofenac is not the only vulture-toxic Non-steroidal Anti-inflammatory Drug (NSAID) in use and thereby killing vultures.
+However, diclofenac is not the only vulture-toxic Non-Steroidal Anti-inflammatory Drug (NSAID) in use and thereby killing vultures.

 We have evidence for the toxicity to vultures of six NSAIDs other than diclofenac, namely: aceclofenac, carprofen, flunixin, ketoprofen, nimesulide and phenylbutazone.

-Meloxicam remains the only known vulture-safe NSAID.
+Meloxicam and tolfenamic acid are the only known vulture-safe NSAIDs.

 Steps for banning veterinary drugs in India, Bangladesh, Myanmar and Cambodia - progress so far

 SAVE accords a very high priority to achieving bans on veterinary use of NSAIDs that have been proven to be toxic to vultures.
 The bans on veterinary use of diclofenac in 2006 in India, Nepal and Pakistan and in 2010 in Bangladesh were important steps and were enacted by the Governments with commendable speed.
 However, we know that further such steps are urgently needed to ban veterinary use of other NSAIDs toxic to vultures.
 Achieving such bans in the near future is vital.
 Some progress with this is being made in India, and in Bangladesh there has been great progress with the national ketoprofen ban.